gayatribala093/TSR/README.md

 By leveraging the power of CNNs and optimising model performance, we strive to achieve high accuracy and reliability in traffic sign recognition.

-Team Members:
-Gayatribala Balamurugan
-Kashish Singh
-Shreya Yadav
+Team Members: Gayatribala Balamurugan, Kashish Singh and Shreya Yadav